distributed-system-analysis/state-signals/README.md

 # Requirements
 The use of this module requires the existence of an accessible redis server.
  - Redis can easily be installed with a `yum install redis` (or replace yum with package manager of choice).
+ - A redis container can also be started using the [official image](https://hub.docker.com/_/redis)

 A redis server can be started with the `redis-server` command.
  - The default port is 6379 (also default for state-signals), but can be changed with `--port (port)`